30 Activities for Seniors To Boost Mind, Body, and Social Life

 Excellent for enhancing balance and coordination is heel-to-toe walking.
 Seek a direct, unobstructed route, such as a corridor.
 So that the heel of your front foot hits the toes of your back foot, place one foot squarely in front of the other.

 Step slowly and steadily, supporting yourself with your outstretched arms if necessary.
 Make an effort to complete ten or so steps.
 If you feel unsteady, grab onto a railing or wall for balance.
-This easy exercise allows you to feel more solid on your feet and avoid falls.
+This easy exercise helps you feel more grounded on your feet and avoid falls.

 18. Neck Stretches